judemille/fmod.zig/README.md

 Bindings to the FMOD API (Core, FSBank, Studio) in Zig.

-Trying to make this compatible with all platforms that are accessible without special permission.
+I am trying to make this compatible with all platforms that are accessible without special permission.
 This is being built based on version 2.02.19, but it may or may not be compatible with older versions.
 Compatibility with newer versions should not be an issue.

 ## Disclaimer

 The current maintainer of this project is a trans lesbian who unequivocally supports Ukraine, and opposes any and all human rights violations.

 ### *You should not use this project if you:*

 - Do not unequivocally support the LGBTQ+ population, including transgender individuals.
 - Think that LGBTQ+ people "shouldn't put it out on display"
 - Support "drop the T", TERF, or similar movements.
 - Think that pedophilia is included in LGBTQ+, either because you want it to be included, or you think that the community accepts it.
 It does not accept it.
 - Refuse to address and refer to people with their preferred name, pronouns, and gender labels.
 - Do not support Ukraine's struggle against their Russian oppressors.
 - Support any far-right parties or politicians (including Vladimir Putin, the GOP, AfD, FdI, and similar)

-I cannot stop you, but anyone observed to meet the above listed criteria who interacts with the project will be blocked from posting issues or pull requests.
+I cannot stop you, but anyone observed to meet the above listed criteria who interacts with the project will be blocked from interaction.

 ## License